danielsundermeier/knowledge/leben/identität.md

 In einer anderen Studie wurden Studenten einem Sehtest unterzogen.
 Die, die dazu ermutigt wurden Air Force Piloten zu spielen, haben besser abgeschnitten.

+> "Choose for yourself a moral hero, whose life, conversation, and expressive face all please you, then picture him to yourself at all times as your protector, and as your ethical pattern.
+We all need someone whose example can regulate our characters." - Seneca

 ## Pygmalion-Effekt

 Manche Menschen ändern ihre Persönlichkeit nach einer Schönheutsoperation, andere bleiben gleich.
 Es kommt also nicht darauf an, wie wir aussehen, sondern, wie wir uns selbst sehen.